diacritics/database/spec/language-file.md

 ## metadata.sources

-Type: `Object`

-An optional object containing two properties:

-### metadata.sources.list

 Required
 Type: `Array`

-An array containing links to diacritic sources.

-### metadata.sources.mapping

-Required
-Type: `Array`

-An array containing links to diacritic mapping sources.
+An array containing links to diacritic sources including mapping.
+Include an empty array if no sources are to be listed.

 ## data